- Organize and consolidate all your financial information.

 3. Start planning for the rest of your life

-For more tips on planning for life after divorce, read Viewpoints at Fidelity.com: 3 steps for going your own way after divorce.
+For more tips on planning for life after divorce, read Viewpoints at Fidelity.com: 3 steps for going your own way after divorce and What you need to know about splitting assets in divorce.

 4. Take care of yourself